 The origins of the Red Cross

 Henry Dunant took part in the battle and moved by witnessing the sufferings of the soldiers he was later to found the Red Cross.
 This was the last major battle in history where the monarchs commanded their armies directly.
-Kaiser Franz Joseph I. withdrew as Austrian commander-in-chief after this battle.
+Emperor Franz Joseph I. withdrew as Austrian commander-in-chief after this battle.

 Windischgrätz